svermeulen/vim-macrobatics/README.md

 Note that in order for these maps to work, you must either have [fzf.vim](https://github.com/junegunn/fzf.vim) or [vim-clap](https://github.com/liuchengxu/vim-clap) installed.

 Now, you can execute `<leader>gp`, then choose the named macro you want to play, then hit enter to play it.
 Or, you can execute `<leader>sm` to set the current macro to the chosen named macro.
 This latter mapping is especially useful when you want to edit a named macro by appending or prepending to it (or simply overwriting it entirely).

+## <a id="shada-support"></a>Persistent/Shared History

+When `g:Mac_SavePersistently` is set to 1, the macro history will be saved persistently by taking advantage of Neovim's "ShaDa" feature.
+Note that since ShaDa support only exists in Neovim this feature is not available for Vim.

+You can also use this feature to sync the macro history across multiple running instances of Vim by updating Neovim's shada file.
+For example, if you execute `:wshada` in the first instance and then `:rshada` in the second instance, the second instance will be synced with the macro history in the first instance.
+If this becomes a common operation you might consider using key bindings for this.

+Note also that the `!` option must be added to Neovims `shada` setting for this feature to work.
+For example:  `set shada=!,'100,<50,s10,h` (see `:h 'shada'` for details)

 ## Configuration